-Gjelina – Super popular place to try new American dishes.
-As an example, you can order grilled pork collar, mushroom toast, crispy duck or Hawaiian kampachi crudo.
+Gjelina – This super popular place to try new American dishes.
+As an example, you can order grilled pork collar, mushroom toast, crispy duck, or Hawaiian kampachi crudo.
 Be ready to wait since the restaurant seems to always be full

-Greenleaf Gourmet Food – Yet another option for those days when you want to eat healthily and light.
+Greenleaf Gourmet Food – Yet another option for those days when you want to eat healthily and lightly.
 They have a large selection of salads, bowls, and sandwiches prepared with fresh ingredients

-Abbot’s Pizza Company – Good option for those who are sticking for a budget or want to eat fast
+Abbot’s Pizza Company – Good option for those who are sticking to a budget or want to eat fast

 Ice Cream and Sweet Treats